sarven/sarvendev/_drafts/contract-testing-on-examples.md

 }
 ```

-The contract test is now different, because it's the provider test.
+The contract test is now different because it's the provider test.
-This test uses real database, but actually it's not necessary, as we can use the in memory database, as the real database
+This test uses a real database, but actually, it's not necessary, as we can use the in-memory database, as the real database
 should be tested by the integration tests.

 Steps in the test:
 1. Create a user in the database